slevithan/regex/README.md

   </tr>
 </table>

-- *Atomized* means that e.g., in default context, `${x}*` matches any number of the pattern specified by `x`, and not just its last token.
-In character class context, set operators (union, subtraction, intersection) apply to the entire atom.
-- *Sandboxed* means that the pattern never changes the meaning or error status of characters outside of the interpolation, and vice versa.
+*Atomized* means that e.g., in default context, `${x}*` matches any number of the value specified by `x`, and not just its last token.
+In character class context, set operators (union, subtraction, intersection) apply to the entire atom. *Sandboxed* means that the value never changes the meaning or error status of characters outside of the interpolation, and vice versa.

-> The implementation details for how `Regex.make` accomplishes *sandboxing* and *atomization* can vary given the details of a specific pattern, but the concepts should always hold up.
+> The implementation details vary for how `Regex.make` accomplishes sandboxing and atomization, based on the details of the specific pattern.
+But the concepts should always hold up.

 ## 🕹️ Use